 …as is David Baddiel

 Another comic whose star has faded somewhat, albeit one who’s making new material from his predicament.
 Fame: Not The Musical was a brilliant reflection on the ups and downs of celebrity and how it feels to no longer be as famous as you once were.
-Here are a few of our comedy highlights:

 The Witchery is overrated

 The city’s gastronomic pride and joy is an alluring spot, but the atmospheric gloom conceals some serious crimes against food.
 Three Little Piggies was pork done three ways, none of them appealing.
 A rubbery chop was probably the worst offender and the whole meal was grossly overpriced, although the maitre d’ was entertaining.

 The Real Mary King’s Close is a fascinating tour underneath the Royal Mile, taking visitors on a spooky subterranean trip around abandoned streets and humble dwellings, revealing the history of the city and some of its key inhabitants along the way.
 Characterful guides such as the man on the right add to the atmosphere.
 Tours cost £12.95 (£7.45 for children) and run throughout the day; check their website for more details.

 Alfie Brown took great pains to point out that weekenders don’t laugh as hard as the midweek crew, and several stand-ups we spoke to seemed to hold weekend visitors in gentle contempt.
 But what are you going to do?

 The Jive Bunny approach to DJ-ing can actually work